 Contaminants cause problems all along the recycling journey.
 Food, liquids, oil or hazardous chemicals can contaminate paper and other materials in recycling bins making whole batches of materials compressed in recycling trucks unusable.
 Once recyclables arrive at a material recovery facility, trained sorters hand-pick contaminants out of piles of recyclables, but a lot of them slip through, such as clamshells, plastic bags, food soiled items and other unwanted items.
 Materials like plastic bags, plastic film and garden hoses can also jam and damage the mechanical equipment that separates different types of recyclables and packages them in bales.
 Contaminants also create health and safety hazards for people working in these facilities.

 Once the material is processed and packaged into bales of recyclable commodities, they are shipped to specialized recycling facilities or manufacturers who use them to make new products.
-Contamination in bales diminishes their value and marketability, and if there is too much contamination, companies won’t use these materials as feedstocks for their manufacturing process.
+Contamination in bales diminishes their value and marketability, and if there is too much contamination, companies won’t use these materials as feedstock for their manufacturing process.

 Oregon residents are encouraged to continue to recycle whenever possible.
 Your city, county or recycling service provider will inform you of any changes in your curbside collection service.
 To find out if a local recycling depot has been affected by this market disruption, contact the facility or your city, county or local recycling collection service provider to see if certain recycling items are being accepted.